hardbyte/common-expression-language/README.md

 - Write a very basic CEL Lexer/Parser in Rust (using [Chumsky](https://crates.io/crates/chumsky))
 - Evaluate the parsed CEL AST by implementing a basic Treewalk interpreter
 - Write a basic CLI for evaluating CEL expressions with data loaded from stdin or a JSON/YAML file.
+- Create rust packages for the Lexer/Parser and Interpreter
+- See how conformant we can get to the CEL spec, parse the test data and evaluate the expressions.
+- Wrap for Python

 ### Extensions